-Turn on the oven, slice some potatoes and assemble the rest of the ingredients and seasonings on a sheet pan and one baking dish.
+All the flavors came together so perfectly: To make it, turn on the oven, slice some potatoes and assemble the rest of the ingredients and seasonings on a sheet pan and one baking dish.

 Slide everything in the hot oven, then go and put on some comfy clothes.
 An hour later dinner is ready and your house smells delicious!

-- Use yellow or even red potatoes if you can.
+- Use yellow or red potatoes if you can.
 Baking potatoes (like russet) are dry and starchy.
 They won’t get as crusty on the outside or hold their shape as well.

 - Cut the potatoes into large chunks (no need to peel them), about 2-inches wide.
 For average-sized yellow potatoes that just means halving once lengthwise, then crosswise.
 That way they won’t burn or overcook during the almost one-hour baking time.

 - Choose a sturdy rimmed sheet pan (rather than a cookie sheet) so it doesn’t warp in the high heat.
 Plus this type pan makes it a bit easier to transport the potatoes and liquids to the oven without spilling.

 If the potatoes are stuck to your pan, let them cool on the pan for 5 minutes, then scrape them off the baking sheet with a metal spatula.
 Enjoy those crusty bits — they are the best part!

 Chicken parts for chicken and potatoes

 - This recipe uses boneless, skinless chicken thighs.
 I find them meaty, tasty and less likely to become dry and overcooked.
 Bone-in, skin on chicken thighs can be used instead.